 Vipassana meditation practice has had the most profound influence on Charlotte’s work.
 She began her practice in 1986, and has attended many 10-and 30-day meditation retreats since then.
 Her practice has been guided by her spiritual mentors, Pujari and Abhilasha Keays of the Last Resort in Cedar Breaks, Utah, since 1985.
 In recent years, she has made an annual trip to Spirit Rock Meditation Center in Woodacre, California, to sit an 18-day combined metta (kindness) and insight meditation retreat.
-Charlotte teaches beginning mindfulness classes at her studio, Mindful Yoga Collective, and has taught at the Utah Museum of Fine Arts and in corporate settings.
+Charlotte teaches mindfulness classes online, and at the Utah Museum of Fine Arts and Red Butte Garden.

 All these influences combine to form an evolving style of yoga that acknowledges the alignment principles of the Iyengar system while applying mindful attention to gain insight into the truth of each individual’s asana practice rather than striving for preconceived goals.
 She encourages students to explore and trust their own experience in their asana practice, and enjoys learning new perspectives from her students.